Getting started with machine learning in SQL Server

 Microsoft Machine Learning Server (Microsoft R Server)

-The option to install Microsoft Machine Learning Server is provided in SQL Server 2017 to support enterprise customers who want to run distributed, scalable machine learning jobs, but who don't need the integration with the SQL Server database engine, such as the use of SQL compute contexts.
+The option to install Machine Learning Server is provided in SQL Server 2017 to support enterprise customers who want to run distributed, scalable machine learning jobs, but who don't need the integration with the SQL Server database engine, such as the use of SQL compute contexts.

 If you want to run Python using R Server, be sure to install the latest version, Machine Learning Server, which is available only through SQL Server 2017 setup: